-The full enrollment capacity of the program is 50 seats, whereas the number of students enrolled in the academic year 2011-2013 was 52.
-According to the teaching interdependence matrix provided together with the Application (see Annex 4), the total number of full-time instructors equals to 25 people.
-Hence a student-teacher ratio is about 2:1, which means that there are two students for one teacher.
+The full enrollment capacity of the program is 40 seats, whereas the number of students enrolled in the academic year 2011-2012 was 50 students.
+Taking into account that there are 12 teachers in the program, a student-teacher ratio equals approximately to 4:1, which means that there are about four students for one teacher.